highmobility/vss-graphql-client-swift/README.md

 2. follow a _setup_ to run the VSS data server locally
 3. open `VSSGraphQL.xcodeproj`
 4. choose `Demo` as the target from top left and run it

-Configuration of the demo's _requested values_ can be done in `Sources/Demo/main.swift`.